purpleHey/blog/_posts/2020-01-15-Docker-Swarm.markdown

 * creates a root signing certificate for our swarm,
 * issues a certificate for the first Manager node,
 * join tokens are created so nodes can join the swarm.
-* initializes the RAFT consensus db that's the ledger for the swarm keeping consistency across workers in the cloud.
 * RAFT DB is created to store root CA, configs and secrets,
+* RAFT consensus db is the ledger for the swarm keeping consistency across workers in the cloud.
 * RAFT DB is encrypted by default on disk
 * replicates logs amongst managers via mutual TLS in the control plane.